simonmichael/hledger/doc/SPEC-lots.md

 ## Transacted cost and cost basis

-- Transacted cost is the conversion rate used to balance a single transaction.
+- Transacted cost is the conversion rate used within a particular multi-commodity transaction.
-  It is recorded with @ or @@ annotations after an amount.
+  It is recorded with a @ or @@ annotation after the amount(s).

 - Cost basis is the nominal acquisition cost of a lot, along with its acquisition date and perhaps a label.